The oldest castle in Burgenland.

 Bulwark against the east.

 Güssing Castle was built in 1157 on the steep rock of an extinct volcanic cone.
-After several changes of ownership, the castle came 1524 in the possession of the Batthyány family.
-In the 16th and 17th centuries, it was turned into a fortress and was intended as a stronghold - especially against the armies from the east.
-With the loss of its strategic importance, the castle was abandoned to ruin in the 18th century - the former "roof tax" made a preservation for the owner unaffordable.
-In 1870 Prince Philipp Batthyány established a foundation in whose ownership Güssing Castle now stands.
+After several changes of ownership, in 1524 the castle came into the possession of the Batthyány family.
+In the 16th and 17th centuries, it was turned into a fortress and was intended as a stronghold especially against invading armies from the east.
+With the loss of its strategic importance, the castle fell into ruin in the 18th century, because the roof tax that was levied at the time made the preservation of the building unaffordable for the owner.
+Without an intact roof, the tax did not have to be paid.
+In 1870 Prince Philipp Batthyány established a trust which still owns Güssing Castle.

-Güssing Castle not only stands for great military and family history, but also for its gourgues art treasures.
-More than 5,000 exhibits in today's exhibition spaces show how lively and fascinating history can be.
-The exhibitions in the stronghold shows comprehensive themes of the daily ordinariness, the rulers and the citizens.
+Güssing Castle is known not only for great military and family history, but also for its exquisite art treasures.
+The more than 5,000 objects on display in the castle museum show how lively and fascinating history can be.
+The comprehensive exhibits help to explain the everday lives of both rulers and common citizens in the past.

-Batthyány Castle Museum as a true art chamber:
+Batthyány Castle Museum as a true chamber of arts:

-- Iron art casting collection (DDDr Udo Illig)
+- Cast iron art collection (DDDr Udo Illig)

-- Historical live and reside: hunting, art, music, ...
+- Historical lifestyles and housing: hunting, art, music, ...

 - Historic weapons